FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 * You can upload a single **resource** or multiple in a **bundle**
 * You can upload a **.zip** file containing multiple files

+*2. Fetch a resource from another FHIR server*

 If you choose to add resources from a FHIR server, you can do a simple GET or a FHIR search.
 The first will add a single resource, the latter will let you add multiple resources at once.

 Examples:

-- To add a Patient resource with id "example" :
+* To add a Patient resource with id "example" :
 	``http://example.org/fhir/Patient/example``
-- To add all Patient resources that conform to the DAF profile:
+* To add all Patient resources that conform to the DAF profile:
 	``http://example.org/fhir/Patient?profile=http://hl7.org/fhir/StringDefinition/daf-patient``

+*3. Copy/Paste json or xml code*

+By selecting the Copy/Paste option, you can add your own **json** or **xml** code to add a single resource or a bundle of resources.
+If your code contains a **bundle**, you can either upload it as a single resource or select the **split bundle** check box to upload all entries as separate resources.

+*Adding multiple resources at once*

-If you add a batch of resources (via a bundle, a zip, or a search query) you can choose how to publish the resources that are part of the batch.
+If you add a batch of resources (via a bundle, a zip, or a search query), you can choose how to publish the resources that are part of the batch.
 The following options are available:

 * Do not publish these resources automatically
 * Publish these resources when their status is "Active" (examples will always be published)
 * Publish all of them

-*Add Resources to a Project Quickly*

-You can now add bulk or single resources to your project using only the FHIRUrl for that resource.
-This fast option can be utilized via the “+Add” button in the top of your project page.
-Choose “Fetch from different source” from the drop down menu and fill the FHIRUrl for the resource or group of resources in that you would like to add.

 Add Members
 """""""""""
 The ``Members`` tab displays a list of all the members with rights to that project.
-In this section you can search for existing Simplifier members to add to your project by typing a user name in and clicking the ``+Add`` button.
-To invite non-Simplifier members to your project click on the ``Invite to Project`` option in the toolbar at the top of the Project page.
-This allows you to invite new members using their email address.
-An invitation is then sent to the user requesting that they create a Simplifier account to enable them access to your project.
+In this section you can invite Simplifier and non-Simplifier members to your project by clicking the ``+Invite User`` button and typing in an emailaddress.

-While adding new members to your project you have the option to assign “Admin”, “Writer”, or “Reader” rights to that user.
+When adding new members to your project you have the option to assign “Admin”, “Writer”, or “Reader” rights to that user.
 This assigns their rights within that particular project and can be changed at any time should someone’s function change.
 Users have the following rights within each role:

 - **Admin**- Has the rights to change anything within the project with the exception of project ownership.
 - **Writer**- Has the rights to add, change, and delete resources within the project.